denoland/wasmbuild/README.md

 ### Compression

-When instantiating, you might want to decompress WASM bytes.
+When instantiating, you might want to decompress Wasm bytes.

 ```ts
 import { instantiate } from "./lib/deno_test.generated.js";